mjpernot/rmq-metadata/README.md

  * Program Help Function
  * Testing
    - Unit
-   - Integration (Not yet implemented)
+   - Integration (Not yet implementedi - ignore this section)
-   - Blackbox (Not yet implemented)
+   - Blackbox (Not yet implemented - ignore this section)

 # Features: